ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 Select a specific particle emitter.
 The top right panel should now have the options to *Play Emitter* or *Play All Emitters*.
 Note that the *Play All Emitters* option may not necessarily play the emitters in the same sequence or timing as the actual move animation, as that is instead typically managed by the order of commands in the move animation script.

+For example, if you play the second particle emitter (ID of `[1]`), you'll see that it is specifically the "chopping hand" component of this whole animation.
+As such, this process may be helpful in identifying specific components of an animation to utilize when creating new move animation scripts.

 ![](resources/nitroefx_pt_spa32.png)

-### Replace One Animation for Another
+### Replace One Move Animation Script for Another
-A wholesale replacement of one animation with another is straightforward.
-Either a hex editor or WazaEffectEditor could be used to copy the entire animation and paste it into the animation file for another move.
+A wholesale replacement of one move animation script with another is straightforward.
+Either a hex editor or WazaEffectEditor could be used to copy the entire script and paste it into another file.

 If editing the move animation script NARC in a hex editor:
 1. The [NARC must be unpacked](/docs/universal/guides/unpacking_narcs/),